jamesamiller/macOS-setup/README.md

 - [Homebrew](https://brew.sh/)
 - [mas](https://github.com/mas-cli/mas)

-These three items are handled by the script `prereq.sh`.
+These items are handled by the script `prereq.sh`.
 Retrieve it in the Terminal with

 `curl -o prereq.sh https://raw.githubusercontent.com/jamesamiller/macOS-setup/master/prereq.sh`